jhpyle/docassemble/_docs/helloworld.md

 [Package Management] tool.
 Or, if you want to edit the revised contents of your package in the [Playground] again, click the
 ![Upload]({{ site.baseurl
-}}/img/playground-packages-button-upload.png) button to upload your ZIP file.
+}}/img/playground-packages-button-upload.png) button to upload the contents of your ZIP file into the [Playground].

 ## <a name="pypi"></a>Storing on PyPI